ALL THAT GOLD | Sharon Henry

 From the corner of my eye I twig three monkeys scampering around in the courtyard showing no interest in tourists.
 I can’t resist zooming in for a shot before they disappear.

-A number of buildings make up the complex of the Royal Palace which includes the Moonlight Pavilion and the Silver Pagoda aka the Temple of the Emerald Buddha.
+A number of buildings make up the complex of the Royal Palace Phnom Penh which includes the Moonlight Pavilion and the Silver Pagoda aka the Temple of the Emerald Buddha.
 There are also beautiful but disintegrating wall paintings that are undergoing preservation.

 It’s dark and quiet inside the Silver Pagoda and we’re required to take off our shoes before entering.
-Electric fans are working away overtime.
+Electric fans are working overtime.

 Tables and cabinets flank the room showcasing old relics and numerous Buddha figurines made of gold, wood, jade, marble and even a life-sized diamond encrusted one.